-As of September 2015, Improvements are underway and near completion to add passenger restrooms and an elevator to the administration building, construct a fuel island and saw-tooth bus bay, and to modify the existing maintenance building to accommodate buses.
-Phase II improvements will commence in the spring of 2016 and will include adding a bus wash facility and a canopy over the saw-tooth bus bay.
+As of January 2016, Improvements were completed which included passenger restrooms and an elevator to the administration building, construct a fuel island and saw-tooth bus bay, and to modify the existing maintenance building to accommodate buses.
+Phase II improvements commenced in April 2016 and includes adding a bus wash facility, additional parking for buses and a canopy over the saw-tooth bus bay.